headrotor/colorxform/README.md

 dependencies.
 For more information on the CIE colorspaces, see Wikipedia:
 [https://en.wikipedia.org/wiki/CIE_1931_color_space}

-There are three prinicpal functions in this class:
+There are three principal functions in this class:

 * `HSV_to_RGBA(self, h, s, v)` -- This is the orginal HSV-to-RGBA conversion routine described here: